radwinskis/GEE_UBM/readme.md

 - SNODAS + DAYMET (monthly)
 - SNODAS + PRISM (monthly)
 - SNODAS + GRIDMET (monthly)

+### **Irrigation Collection**
+- Irrigation Rasters Derived From UDWR Data (monthly)
+> Created by merging UDWR active and passive irrgiation water budget data for each Utah subregion (basin) and available UDWR Water Related Land Use (WRLU) shapefiles.
+UDWR water budget data is yearly, so assumptions were made that irrigation occurs only between april-october and the yearly values are distributed among the irrigation months and ONLY at pixels that align with WRLU data indicating locations that are irrigated.
+Scaling factors are applied between april-october to account for mid-summer being the peak of irrigation amounts.

 ### **Potential Evapotranspiration (PET) Collections**